vectorgrp/sil-kit/docs/api/systemcontroller.rst

   auto* systemController = participant->GetSystemController();
   systemController->Shutdown();

-After a participant is in :cpp:enumerator:`ParticipantState::Shutdown<SilKit::Core::Orchestration::Shutdown>`, the simulation is considered to be completed and no more state transitions are possible.
+After a participant is in :cpp:enumerator:`ParticipantState::Shutdown<SilKit::Services::Orchestration::Shutdown>`, the simulation is considered to be completed and no more state transitions are possible.